vaibhavchauhan-15/MindCanvas/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
 about: Create a report to help us improve MindCanvas
 title: '[BUG] '
-labels: 'bug'
+labels: bug
 assignees: ''
 ---

-## Description
+## Bug Description
 A clear and concise description of what the bug is.

 ## Steps To Reproduce